Liberia: Bank Commits U.S.$15 Million for Agro-Industrial Processing Zone

 Mr. Carlon further noted that the stakeholders' consultation is the final stage of the ESIA process.

-For his part, the Management for Compliant and Enforcement at the EPA, John K. Jallah lauded the citizens, representatives of government entities, and civil society groups representatives for turning out at the forum.
+For his part, the Management for Compliant and Enforcement at the EPA, John K. Jallah lauded the citizens, representatives of government's entities and civil society groups representatives for turning out at the forum.

 Providing the historicity of the special agro-industrial processing zone, Manager Jallah explained that the government has established the Liberia Economic Zone Authority to manage the Buchanan Special Economic Zone.